WTI Forecasts More Improvement in Wage Gains

 said economist Kathryn Kobe, a consultant who maintains and helped develop Bloomberg

-recent economic conditions, six of the WTI’s seven components contributed to the rise in the third-quarter index, while one factor was negative.
+recent economic conditions, four of the WTI’s seven components contributed to the rise in the fourth-quarter index, while one factor was negative and two were neutral.

-The next Wage Trend Indicator™ report will be released on Oct.
-15, 2014 (final third quarter).
+The next Wage Trend Indicator™ report will be released on Dec.
+15, 2014 (revised fourth quarter).

 For more information on the Wage Trend Indicator, call Bloomberg BNA at 800-372-1033.